Lessons from a Long-Time Ostomate

 2) Keep an extra clip in your wallet or pocketbook in case you lose yours or it breaks.
 In an emergency, a binder clip that you use to hold papers together will work just as well.

-3) Restaurants ususally don't like you to use their bathrooms unless you're eating there.
-I've found that hotel lobbies and bookstores are usually a good place to find a clean bathroom in NYC.
+3) Restaurants usually don't like you to use their bathrooms unless you're eating there.
+I've found that hotel lobbies and bookstores are usually good places to find a clean bathroom in NYC.

-4) It's your scheduled day to change your appliance but you're a little tired or just not in the mood tho change it today.
+4) It's your scheduled day to change your appliance, but you're a little tired or just not in the mood to change it today.
 "I can get another day out of it.
 I'll change it tomorrow," you say to yourself.
 Not a good idea.
-In my experience I usually regret that choice.
+In my experience, I usually regret that choice.

 6) Lighting a match or two and then blowing it out right away is a pretty effective and easy way to cover the odor after you've emptied your appliance when you're out.
 At home, a scented candle in the bathroom works great.